MiguelDominguezSanchez/the-net-ninja-html-and-css-crash-course/notetaking.md

         a mixture of 'static' and 'fixed'

 ### 9 – Pseudo Classes & Elements

+    Pseudo classes

+        – Style elements when they´re in  a parrticular state – hover, focus, first child of a parent

+    Pseudo Elements

 ### 10 – Intro to Media Queries
 ### 11 – Next Steps